|

 that dogs are more than just lawn furniture.
 It may get some dogs

 out of backyards and into homes as more valuable family members.
+Provide low-cost obedience training classes and behavior

 help hotlines for dog owners.
 Many owners struggle with